 In this article, we will see how to count consecutive rows in SQL.
-This is one of the most important and commonly used real time SQL concept.
+This is one of the most important and commonly used real-time SQL concepts.

-At the end of this article I have captured the video tutorial for your better understanding.
+At the end of this article, I have provided the video tutorial for your better understanding.
 So make sure to watch that video as well.

 SQL count consecutive occurrences